 2. The kids are more important than the new partner

-It is taken for granted by many divorcees who get into a new relationship that their new partner will understand that their kids are more important to them.
-Despite being in a new relationship, you might find yourself spending more time with your kids.
-This is natural, because the kids are one thing that you cherish from your previous relationship.
+It is obvious to a divorced person that their new partner should understand that their kids are more important to them.
+You might be in a new relationship but that does not mean your priorities toward your kids change.
+This is natural because the kids are one thing that you cherish from your previous relationship.

 3. The new relationship is all about having fun and getting to know each other